 A movement.
 Lucy fiddled with his glasses and polished them on the tail of his nightshirt.
 From behind the upturned roots of a fallen white pine the weasel appeared; black shining eyes turned to stare at Lucy.
-It carried the corpse of an iridescent green and red bantam hen in its jaws.
-“Weasel’s burrow.
+It carried a twitching green and red bantam hen in its jaws.
+“Weasel’s burrow, Molly.
 Under the deadfall over the river.
 We’ll have us a look-see, eh?
 Wake up.
 Call reveille.
 Assemble the troops.”

 He stopped in to check on the other, arguably first, Cat.
 Catherine Armstrong Hobart dozed in front of her television.
 A cable channel—all weather all the time, snappy happy chitchat about the latest deaths-by-cyclone in Bangladesh, satellite pictures of shrinking polar ice—filled Cat’s room with a guttering blue light; there was a smell of tobacco smoke.
 “Global warming.
 Christ how she loves it,” said Lucy to Molly the cat who was doing a figure eight between the legs of his walker.
 On the screen an attractive blond woman in a black pants suit smiled a smile of many white teeth as she stroked a map of the northern hemisphere.
 “Huh—can’t rightly recall, cat.
 Did I name you—your species—after my wife or did I name my wife after you?
 Well, you get out of the house sometimes.”